ben-gy/groupify/README.md

-# Why did I fork this branch?
+# Why did I fork this repo?

 The original gem is not currently being actively maintained.
 There was a required fix needed to make the gem work when using named_groups on Rails 5+ and the original author created a fix but it was never merged.
 I have merged that branch and forked the repo so I can maintain it further if I run into future problems in Rails 6+.